FFNeRV: Flow-Guided Frame-Wise Neural Representations for Videos: Experiments

 \subsection{Video Compression}

 This subsection presents the effectiveness of FFNeRV for a major video task, video compression, compared with state-of-the-art methods on the UVG dataset.

-\textbf{Rate-distortion performance.} We compare our approach with widely-used video codecs (H.264, HEVC), neural video representations (NeRV, PS-NeRV \cite{psnerv}), and learning-based models (STAT-SSF-SP \cite{statssfsp}, FVC \cite{fvc}).
-H.264 and HEVC are performed with the medium preset mode.
+\textbf{Rate-distortion performance.} We compared our approach with widely-used video codecs (H.264, HEVC), neural video representations (NeRV, PS-NeRV \cite{psnerv}), and learning-based models (STAT-SSF-SP \cite{statssfsp}, FVC \cite{fvc}).
+H.264 and HEVC were performed with the slow preset mode.
 Figure \ref{fig_comp} shows the rate-distortion curve evaluated on the UVG.
 Even without pruning, FFNeRV outperforms standard video codecs and neural video representations and performs on par with state-of-the-art video compression algorithms.

 \textbf{Running time.} Fast decoding is crucial in many practical scenarios, where videos need to be repeatedly decoded, once they have been encoded (e.g., movies or video sharing platforms).
 Table~\ref{tab:dec} shows the decoding time of FFNeRV compared to other methods under a similar memory budget.
-All methods are run on a single GPU, except for standard codecs (H.264 and HEVC), which are run on a CPU with 4 threads.
-FFNeRV achieves real-time decoding, yielding significantly higher throughput than the standard video codec and learning-based approaches using conventional encoder-decoder architectures, but slightly lower than NeRV due to the additional aggregation process.
-We believe FFNeRV can be a reasonable option for real-world video compression, thanks to its high compression performance with fast decoding and lack of the need for additional training datasets.
+All methods were run on a single GPU, except for standard codecs (H.264 and HEVC), which were run on a CPU with 4 threads.
+FFNeRV achieves real-time decoding, yielding significantly higher throughput than the standard video codecs without hardware acceleration and learning-based approaches using conventional encoder-decoder architectures, but slightly lower than NeRV due to the additional aggregation process.

-Although frame-wise representations encode videos much faster than point-wise methods \cite{nerv}, they still fall short of standard codecs or general learning-based methods.
+Although frame-wise representations encode videos much faster than pixel-wise methods \cite{nerv}, they still fall short of standard codecs or general learning-based methods.
 Similar to other frame-wise methods, FFNeRV takes hours of training to encode a 1080p video.
-Although this is a drawback of our method, improving the training speed of neural fields is an active research area and we believe it can be further reduced in future works.
+Table~\ref{tab:enc} shows the encoding time and performance of FFNeRV compared to NVP, the state-of-the-art pixel-wise representation, outperforming other methods such as Instant-NGP~\cite{instant_ngp}, Siren~\cite{SIREN}, and FFN~\cite{fourier}.
+FFNeRV outperforms NVP in terms of compression efficiency under a shorter encoding duration.
+Although promising, the encoding duration remains a limitation when comparing our method to standard codecs or neural codecs.
+Improving the training speed of neural fields is an active research area and we believe it can be further reduced in future works.